Olympus Pen: Pen F, Pen FT, Pen FV

 The Olympus Pen F series of cameras were half-frame SLR cameras produced between 1963 and 1970.
 The cameras were unique in using a rotary shutter which enabled them to be X-synchronized at all shutter speeds including 1/500 s.

 Pen Rapid models

-The Pen Rapid EE-S and Pen Rapid EED were variants of the Pen EE-S and Pen EED designed to accept the Agfa Rapid cassette instead of the regular 35mm cassette.
+The Pen Rapid EE-S and Pen Rapid EED were variants of the Pen EE-S and Pen EED designed to accept the Agfa Rapid cassette instead of the regular 35 mm cassette.
 They were both made from 1965 to 1966, and met very little success.